Travel & conservation company, since 1991

 Africa Geographic Travel

-Giada and Gianluca Ventura from Italy visited a Maasai village during their recent Kenyan safari, and had this to say:
+Giada and Gianluca Ventura from Italy visited a Maasai village during their recent Kenyan safari and had this to say:

 Maasai

-We had read so many stories regarding the Maasai warriors and wished to understand why they are so widely employed by camps and hotels as askari (guards).
+We had read many stories regarding the Maasai warriors and wished to understand why they were so widely employed by camps and hotels as askari (guards).
 Approaching the village, our first clue dawned on us when Dominic, our Maasai guide, pointed to a hyena apparently on the horizon: “Guys… do you see the blood on her face?”
 The blood?!
 We couldn’t even see the hyena!

 Maasai welcome